HOW HYPNOSIS WORKS

 As is the case with a rheostat and electricity, so it also appears with hypnosis and consciousness.

 For the sake of argument, perhaps it's possible that hypnosis might actually begin at the level of hyperconsciousness (gamma), since extreme focus is needed by the subject to achieve a trance state.
 The logical regression for the brain at that point would be to descend from there, to either a semiconscious, subconscious or unconscious state.
-On the other hand, perhaps it's just a matter of shutting each individual state down.
-These are things we still don't know about hypnosis and trance.
+It very much appears that modulating brain frequency down or up is the key to trance and consciousness.

-The deepest unconscious state is thought to be an Esdaile state, the lowest brain state of all.
-It was named after Dr. James Esdaile who used it often in place of anesthesia - for surgeries, dental procedures, and even child birth.
+The deepest unconscious state was originally thought to be an Esdaile state, the lowest known brain state before Infra-low was discovered.
+The Esdaile state was named after Dr. James Esdaile who used it quite often in place of anesthesia - for surgeries, dental procedures, and even child birth.
+As mentioned, researchers now have an even deeper state to reconcile, the new Infra-Low state which is currently being researched.
+Not much is known about this state, except for the fact that it is indeed under the Esdaile state, which speaks volumes regarding its level of trance / consciousness.

 One of the most remarkable things about the brain is the fact that even in its worst state it is still capable of limited operation.
 Even in an unconscious state, there are autonomous functions being executed by the brain, such as the autonomic nervous system, the immune system, your heartbeat and breathing, and even simple digestion.

-There are some who say that only a certain amount of people can be hypnotized, but the jury is still out on that debate due to the limited scope of the actual trials, but also the limited number of trials.
+There are some who say that only a certain amount of people can be hypnotized, but the jury is still out on that debate due to the limited scope of the actual trials and also the limited number of trials.
 At present, it has to be assumed that pretty much anyone can be hypnotized, with those who are less susceptible as part of a very small minority.
 On the other hand, there are those who can be hypnotized more easily than others and science seems to imply that it is so.
 There are those who are identified with a larger brain rostrum size (up to 32% larger) which reportedly is supposed to give these people a heightened ability to focus, which some say makes them easier to hypnotize.
+People who are very easy to hypnotize are categorized as somnambulistic.
+(If you're a sleepwalker, you're more than likely somnambulistic.)

 Studies have shown that a person's level of hypnotizability can actually be increased, making them more susceptible to hypnosis.
 A 2018 study headed by professor Max Colheart, was able to increase the hypnotizability of some people through the use of Transcranial Magnetic Stimulation (TMS).
 It was found that this disrupted activity in part of the brain, increasing the subject's ability to be hypnotized.